cambodiainsightinfo/cambodiainsight/src/content/blog/2025-08-05-what-are-the-international-laws-that-thailand-has-violated-in-the-recent-cambodia-thailand-conflict.md

 ![](/news/Screenshot%202025-08-05%20at%202.27.22%20in%20the%20afternoon%20(1).png)

-### **Conclusion: Justice Demanded**
+### **Conclusion: Caution Arise, Justice Demanded**

+Thailand’s blatant violations of international law in its aggression against Cambodia expose more than just a regional conflict—they reveal the true nature of a state acting as a villain on the global stage.
+By targeting civilians, cultural sites, and defying international conventions, Thailand has proven itself willing to break the rules that safeguard peace.

+Today, Cambodia suffers—but this is a warning to the world.
+If left unchecked and overlooked, Thailand’s lawlessness could extend beyond its borders, threatening other neighboring nations, ASEAN, and potentially becoming a danger to international peace.
+This is not just an isolated act; it is the behavior of a nation testing the world’s tolerance for violence, rebellion, and impunity.

 Thailand’s conduct during the recent conflict not only violated multiple provisions of international law but also inflicted deep suffering upon the Cambodian people.
 These actions must not be ignored.
-The international community, including ASEAN and the United Nations, is being called upon to ensure that accountability is pursued and justice delivered.
+The international community, including **ASEAN** and the **United Nations**, is being called upon to ensure that accountability is pursued and justice delivered.

-Only through truth, justice, and respect for international laws can peace in the world be truly restored.
+Only through truth, justice, and respect for international laws can peace in the world be truly restored